 Students’ Federal Perkins or Institutional Loans may be deferred under certain circumstances.
 A deferment grants borrowers a set period of time where they are not required to repay the principal of the loan.
 There are three main types of deferment:

 Student borrowers who think they may meet the requirements can apply for deferment directly through ECSI.
-Download the appropriate form and send it, along with supporting documentation, to: ECSI PO Box 1278 Wexford, PA 15090.
+Download the appropriate form and send it, along with supporting documentation, to: ECSI PO Box 1278 Moon Township, PA 15108.